cmuparlay/parlayhash/README.md

 the given key to have value v whether it was in there or not.

 - `size() -> long` : Returns the number of elements in the map.
-It is not linearizable with the other functions, but always includes any elements that are in there from its invocation until its response, and never includes an element that is removed before its invocation or is inserted after its response.
-This means, for example, that it returns the correct size if no other functions are concurrent.
+It is thread-safe, but not linearizable with updates.
+However it always includes any elements that are in there from its invocation until its response, and never includes an element that is removed before its invocation or is inserted after its response.
+This means, for example, that if there are no concurrent updates, it returns the correct size.
 It takes work proportional to the hash map size.

 - `entries() -> parlay::sequence<std::pair<K,V>>` : Returns a sequence
 containing all the entries of the map as key-value pairs.
-Not linearizable with the other functions, but has the same concurrency semantics as `size`.
+It is thread-safe but not linearizable with updates.
+Its concurrency semantics are the same as for `size`.
 It takes work proportional to the number of elements in the hash map size.

 <!---
 The type for keys (K) and values (V) must be copyable, and might be